 - Add half of batter mixture to cake pan and top with half of the remaining nut mixture.
 Top with remaining cake batter and add remaining nut mixture.
 Swirl nut mixture into cake batter using a butter knife.

 - Bake for 45-50 minutes or until toothpick comes out clean.
-Cool for 5 minutes before inverting pan onto cake platter to remove.
+Cool for 5 minutes before inverting pan onto cake platter or wire rack to remove.

 - For the glaze, mix orange juice, vanilla and powdered sugar together and more over cooled cake.